blackninja81/artflow/README.md

  Export the model as GLTF format.

  ## Blender
- - We used blender to deal with creating the 3d model first we created the basic layout of the model using various components such as cubes and plesh.
+ - We used Blender to deal with creating the 3d model first we created the basic layout of the model using various components such as cubes and plesh.
- - We used a third part addon (poliion) to add people as well as various furniture across the room.
+ - We used a third part addon (poliion) to add various furniture across the room.
- - We also used poliion to add textures to various surfaces.
+ - We used poliion to add textures to various surfaces.
+ - We also used xoio 3D people collection to add humans to our model.
- - Due to the size of the project we had to cut out some fetures and objects due to very high render times and hardware limitations.
+ - Due to the size of the project we had to cut out some features and objects due to very high render times and hardware limitations.
  - Using Three.js to display this 3D model on the web allowed us to showcase our work interactively.

  ## 3js